tredontho/purescript-book/text/chapter9.md

 We've seen how to use the `Aff` monad and do notation to compose asynchronous computations in sequence.
 It would also be useful to be able to compose asynchronous computations _in parallel_.
 With `Aff`, we can compute in parallel simply by initiating our two computations one after the other.

-The `parallel` package defines a type class `Parallel` for monads like `Aff` which support parallel execution.
+The `parallel` package defines a type class `Parallel` for monads like `Aff`, which support parallel execution.
 When we met applicative functors earlier in the book, we observed how applicative functors can be useful for combining parallel computations.
-In fact, an instance for `Parallel` defines a correspondence between a monad `m` (such as `Aff`) and an applicative functor `f` which can be used to combine computations in parallel:
+In fact, an instance for `Parallel` defines a correspondence between a monad `m` (such as `Aff`) and an applicative functor `f` that can be used to combine computations in parallel:

 ```hs
 class (Monad m, Applicative f) <= Parallel f m | m -> f, f -> m where